flowset/flowset-tasklist-react-community/README.md

 2. If Camunda form — the content of the deployed form.
 3. If custom form — the content of a [registered custom form](#custom-forms-support).

-**Note:** Embedded and generated forms are not supported in the OpenBPM Tasklist.
+**Note:** Embedded and generated forms are not supported in the Flowset Tasklist.

 ### Working with User Tasks <a name="working-with-user-tasks"></a>